kyusu/ordo-ab-chao/README.md

 ## Purpose

-I wanted to do some statistics with the data from the [Encyclopaedia Metallum](https://www.metal-archives.com), but quickly discovered that the *genre* is a free text fields, so for 120.000 plus bands, I found 8.500 plus genres with such gems as `Thrash Metal (1986-1988), Death Metal (1989-1991, 2008-), Progressive Death Metal/Jazz Fusion (1993)`.
+I wanted to do some statistics with the data from the [Encyclopaedia Metallum](https://www.metal-archives.com), but quickly discovered that the *genre* is a free text field, so for 120.000 plus bands, I found 8.500 plus genres with such gems as `Thrash Metal (1986-1988), Death Metal (1989-1991, 2008-), Progressive Death Metal/Jazz Fusion (1993)`.

 This would not do, so I wrote a bunch of classifiers for the following genres: